holycrap872/ucls-ms-intro-to-cs/CourseMaterials/course_energizers/02_abstraction_pictionary/lesson_plan.md

     - Pick person to come up and be drawer
     - Team 1
         - They can make one line or circle at a time
-            - Max one second per draw
+            - Max .5 seconds per draw
         - Their team gets 10 seconds and three guesses
     - If they don't other Team 2 goes with same rules
 - Example